veera9999/Antra-React-Assignments/Assignment-5/Assignment-5.md

 ## Can you explain the useMemo and useCallback hooks and provide examples of when you might use them?

 ```
+useMemo and useCallback are both React hooks used for optimization, but they serve slightly different purposes:
+useMemo:
+Purpose: Memoizes the result of a computation.
+Use case: When you have expensive calculations that don't need to be re-run on every render.
+When to use:
+Complex calculations in render
+Preventing unnecessary re-renders of child components that depend on objects or arrays

+useCallback:
+Purpose: Memoizes a function definition.
+Use case: When you want to prevent a function from being recreated on every render.
+When to use:
+Passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders
+When the function is a dependency for other hooks

+Key Differences:
+useMemo returns a memoized value; useCallback returns a memoized function.
+useMemo is used for expensive computations; useCallback is used for preserving function references.
 ```

+## Explain the concept of Higher-Order Components (HOCs) and provide an example use case.

+Higher-Order Components (HOCs):
+A function that takes a component and returns a new component, enhancing the original component with additional props or behavior.